cpoliwoda/akka-tutorial/README.md

 akka-tutorial
 =============

-This project is a simple netbeans project for akka2.0.3.
+This project is a simple netbeans project for akka 2.1.0.

+It includes:
+    - all needed akka jars
-It includes a tutorial in java and a sample application gameOfLife.
+    - a tutorial in java
+    - a sample application gameOfLife